 On the side, there’s chewy, cheesy mac ‘n’ cheese with black-pepper punch; and frequently there are fried green tomatoes.
 These are terrific tomatoes — a best dish: just barely tart, with slight tooth resistance, encased in crisp, sandy batter.
 Hush puppies are ok — more about chew than flavor.
 Other available side dishes include grits, fried okra, corn nuggets, collard greens, onion rings, and an array of seasoned fries.
 A warm, freshly-griddled corn cake accompanies all dinners.

-A dessert cooler holds compelling sweets, including pineapple/coconut pie, bean pie, and peach cobbler — all of which you want to get heated before they’re served.
-The portions are modest-size, big on flavor, and definitively homemade.
+The dessert cooler holds interesting sweets, including pineapple/coconut pie, bean pie, and peach cobbler — all of which you want to have heated before they’re served.
+Portions are modest-size but big on flavor.

 Menu listings for fish-frowners include include pork chops — fried or smothered, roast chicken, and ribs.